parshuramreddysudda/dashboard-react/README.md

 RBAC
 ====
 RBAC Stands for Role Based Access control.
 Its a type of authorization by which we can restrict the user to visit the pages which require authorization.

+Look out the table above for the detailed Permissions for each user.